 Name a show when you’ve both laughed hysterically and ugly-cried in the same episode?
 A workout for your heart and soul, everyone can’t stop harking on about Phoebe Waller-Bridge and the things that are birthed from her wonderful brain.
 Tackling being a 20-something year old and screwing it up is all too familiar, but Fleabag brings a sense of relief in the knowledge that everything will turn out OK.
 A pervy, angry, dry-witted, grief-riddled and unfiltered woman is trying to heal whilst taking everything that life and London can throw at her.
-Experience it in all its glory here.
+Experience it in all its glory on Amazon Prime here.

 The Marvellous Mrs. Maisel

 The perfect 1950s housewife, native New Yorker Midge Maisel is living the American dream.
 Brash, bold, witty and cheeky, Midge could be using these qualities for something bigger, yet she's completely loyal to her husband who moonlights as a stand up comic—with questionable material.
 Her perfect life is suddenly derailed in a night, and a drunk, unhinged Midge gets on stage and delivers a hilarious set about her predicament.
 With the show in real life taking home Emmys and Golden Globes, Midge’s own comedy career is about to hit the big time.
-Make sure you’re one of the people who can say you knew her before she was famous, with seasons one to three here.
+Make sure you’re one of the people who can say you knew her before she was famous, with seasons one to three on Amazon Prime here.

 Amazon’s first foray into an animated original, it uses an exciting animation technique called ‘rotoscoping’.
 Scenes are filmed IRL, and then a digital artist draws over film creating a hyper-realistic-hybrid-animation.
 Starring Rosa Salazar as Alma, who, after a horror car crash, begins to be able to manipulate time and space.
 Acting alongside Bob Odenkirk (of Breaking Bad fame) who plays her dead father, she needs to learn to control her newfound abilities if she’s going to get to the truth behind his death.
 Binge it all here.

 Could something as ridiculous as The Purge work in real life?
 Probably not.
 If you haven’t seen the horror film starring Lena Headey, the TV show follows the same format—in bloody, gory fashion.
 In the not too distant future, crime numbers have dropped drastically when the USA allows everyone to let off a bit of steam with The Purge—for 12 hours once a year, no laws apply, meaning you can get everything out of your system and run amuck with zero consequences.
 In this series reboot, a group of people question the morality of The Purge, because on purge night, anything goes.
-Watch it here.
+Watch it on Amazon Prime here.

 The format of this show is music to the ears of people who write blogs.
 The New York Times’ ‘Modern Love’ column is a space for writers to share stories of love, loss, happiness and heartbreak, so we can empathise, judge or just feel something, damn it.
 Eight essays from writers have been used as the basis to explore Modern Love in a Love Actually style anthology series, minus the Christmas (thank god).
-With an all-star cast including Anne Hathaway, Tina Fey, Dev Patel, Julia Garner, Andrew Scott and more, believe in love again when you binge it all in one go here.
+With an all-star cast including Anne Hathaway, Tina Fey, Dev Patel, Julia Garner, Andrew Scott and more, believe in love again when you binge it all in one go on Amazon Prime here.

 Same shit, different day.
 Famed for their hilarious, spot-on impressions of Prince and Beyoncé during their beloved tenure at Saturday Night Live, Fred Armisen and Maya Rudolph return to the screen in their own right to deliver belly-roaring laughs amidst dreary, everyday normalcy.
 With a twist.
 Oscar and June have seen 12 years of marriage turn into a mundane coexistence.
 Their life is ground-hog day as they follow the same routine, have the same conversations and eat the same food, day in/day out, for the rest of their lives.
 June tries her best to liven things up in a bid to save her marriage, until things take a turn for the worst.
 Til death do them part.
-Take the step towards the first day of the rest of your life here.
+Take the step towards the first day of the rest of your life on Amazon Prime here.

 Mr. Bean and Teddy finally have a home on a streaming platform, and it is a dose of welcomed nostalgia you didn’t know you needed.
 Rowan Atkinson’s fruitful career has seen him play the most memorable characters: from his early days in Blackadder, the OG voice of Zazu in The Lion King, the maniacal gift wrapper in Love Actually or Johnny English, for most millennials, Mr. Bean is our guy.
 He’s a simple man who finds completing everyday tasks is anything but simple, often getting himself into funny predicaments.
 He’ll need to use all two of his brain cells to solve the problem.
 Bless.
-Catch all 14 episodes here.
+Catch all 14 episodes on Amazon Prime here.

 Big fish, small pond.
-Not a show you can sit back and mindlessly absorb, the show is all in Japanese with support from English subtitles, requiring your full attention for an engaging viewing experience.
+Not a show you can sit back and mindlessly absorb, the show is all in Japanese with support from English subtitles, requiring your full attention for an engaging viewing experience on Amazon Prime.
 Following Aya from age 23 to 40, she comes from a small village called Akita.
 Having visited Harajuku as a teenager, she dreams of a bigger, bolder life for herself in Tokyo, but when she gets there, is it everything she dreamed of?
 Feeling her small-town values clashing with the people of one of the biggest cities on earth, Aya learns to navigate life, love and all the challenges that arise in the big smoke.
 Watch it here.

 Parks and Recreation

 Calling all beautiful, tropical fish (Parks and Rec fans will get this reference): who knew local body politics could be such a riveting affair?
 Surrounded by her crew of wholesome co-workers, Leslie Knope is the deputy director of Pawnee’s Parks and Recreation department.
 Working to make the public spaces in her town wonderful for all the weirdos who live there, she has a goal in mind to turn an abandoned lot into a beautiful park for everyone to enjoy.
 Met with bureaucracy and hilarious predicaments at every turn, the way these things play out could only ever happen in the fictitious Indiana town of Pawnee.
 Even though we’ve seen this show from start to finish, we’re unsure if they ever actually manage to build a park.
 Find out and let us know?
-Drop by Pawnee with all seven seasons here.
+Drop by Pawnee with all seven seasons on Amazon Prime here.

 If you know anything about Saturday Night Live, you’ll know the weekly sketch comedy show is stressfully pulled together in five sleepless days.
 Based on her experiences as head writer at SNL, Tina Fey offers us mere mortals a satirical glimpse into the hectic world of late night variety shows as Liz Lemon, show-runner of fictitious The Girlie Show.
 Named after NBC’s New York studios, 30 Rockerfella Plaza, where SNL (and The Girlie Show) is filmed, Liz supervises the cast and crew to bring the show to air.
 Competing with high-brow shows such as ‘MILF Island’ and ‘America’s Kids Got Singing’ ratings are steadily going down the toilet and she’s forced to hire controversial actor Tracy Jordan in a bid to bring the show back on the strait and narrow.
-Make like SNL and consume all seven seasons in five days here.
+Make like SNL and consume all seven seasons in five days on Amazon Prime here.

 Has anyone ever noticed that Zachary Quinto really knows how to play a psychopath?
 He’s almost… too good at it.
 Lots of shows try to get down to the skin and bones of what makes a hero and what makes a villain, but it’s a lot more exciting when they have super powers.
 When ordinary people from around the world discover incredible abilities, their stories become intertwined in a plot ripped straight from the pages of a comic book.
 Save the world.
 Or end it.